taejin5314/youtube-clone/README.md

 ## 6. Sidebar Toggle

 When the user clicks the hamburger button, sidebar will be changed.
 I used reducer for this function.
-If the hamburger button clicked, the state of showing sidebar will be changed to true to false.
+If the hamburger button clicked, the state of showing sidebar will be changed from true to false.

 ![sidebar1](https://user-images.githubusercontent.com/21342802/95399502-52cb2280-08d6-11eb-9c02-ae505ba3a4b6.png)